charltonxqh/Crowd-Density-App/README.md

 We are from NTU SC2006 SCS3 Team 1.

-All our final documentation will be in a folder "Lab 5".
+All our final documentation will be in a folder [Lab 5](/crowded-ah-app).

 **Key Challenges:**
 - **CORS Policies**: We encountered issues with API calls being blocked due to CORS restrictions, which we had to overcome by using proxies and configuring headers.